 Jenine Brown is Assistant Professor of Music at The Peabody Conservatory of The Johns Hopkins University.
 She joined the music theory department in 2015.
 Courses taught include the undergraduate ear training core curriculum and a graduate seminar that explores the intersection of music cognition and music analysis.
 These courses offer Brown the opportunity to guide students on their journey to hearing musical structure, a pursuit in which she is extremely passionate.

-Brown’s empirical research can be read in Music Theory Spectrum (2020), the Journal of New Music Research (2020), and Music Perception (2016, and forthcoming in 2021).
-She has presented related findings at conferences including the annual conference of the Society for Music Theory (forthcoming, 2021), the biennial meeting of the Society for Music Perception and Cognition (2009, 2011, 2013, 2015, 2017, 2019), the International Conference on Music Perception and Cognition (2014, 2021), the annual meeting of the Association for Psychological Science (2012, 2019), the annual meeting of Music Theory Midwest (2014), APCAM (2017, 2020), and the Music Theory Society of the Mid-Atlantic (2020, 2021).
-A previous area of research investigated hearing pre-compositional structure in post-tonal music.
-Along with Dr. Daphne Tan (University of Toronto) and others, her current project concerns the perception of the pre-dominant function.
-She has also collaborated with colleagues at her institution; these are published in Frontiers in Psychology (2017) and Research Studies in Music Education (2020); the latter uses empirical methods to explore melodic dictation tasks.
+Brown’s research can be read in Music Theory Spectrum (2020), Music Perception (2016, and 2021), the Journal of New Music Research (2020), and Empirical Musicology Review (2022).
+She has presented related findings at conferences including the annual conference of the Society for Music Theory (2021), the biennial meeting of the Society for Music Perception and Cognition (2009, 2011, 2013, 2015, 2017, 2019), the International Conference on Music Perception and Cognition (2014, 2021), the annual meeting of the Association for Psychological Science (2012, 2019), the annual meeting of Music Theory Midwest (2014), APCAM (2017, 2020), and the Music Theory Society of the Mid-Atlantic (2020, 2021).
+A previous line of research investigated hearing pre-compositional structure in post-tonal music.
+Along with Dr. Daphne Tan (University of Toronto) and others, her current project concerns the pre-dominant function.
+She has also collaborated with colleagues at her institution; these papers are published in Frontiers in Psychology (2017) and Research Studies in Music Education (2020); the latter explores challenges in melodic dictation tasks.
 Research projects with Peabody’s faculty and students are ongoing in topics ranging from the perceptual similarity of phrases within musical periods to the perception of roles in opera.

 Brown’s writings on aural skills pedagogy can be read in the Journal of Music Theory Pedagogy (2020), in Engaging Students: Essays in Music Pedagogy (2018), and in a chapter in The Routledge Companion to Aural Training in Music Education (2021).
 She has also supplied resources for teaching freshman aural skills published by the Journal of Music Theory Pedagogy (2019) and she has presented on pedagogical strategies in the theory and aural skills classrooms at conferences of the Maryland Music Educators Association (2017, 2019).
 Two reviews of online ear-training tools can be read in College Music Symposium (2020).